hlxsites/mammotome/product_import/README.md

 * `Product Docs` into `productDocs.xml`, and
 * `Media` into `media.xml`

-(all xml files should go into the same dir as this Readme).
+(all xml files need to go into the same dir as this Readme).

 Then run: